-At the time of sale of the new recreation v ehicle, your .
-Jayco dea ler is exp pected to: --- ---------------- ----------- ------------ ------------

-Deliver your recreation vehicle in the best condition possible.
-Your recreation vehicle must pass the dealer's pre-delivery inspection (PDI), including all systems tests.
-Provide orientation of the recreation vehicle, its systems, components and opera-Request that you read all warranty information and explain any provision not clearly understood.
+At the time of sale of the new recreation v ehicle, your Ja ayco dea ler is expect ted to --- ----------------- ---------- --------------- -------- hicle must pass the dealer's pre-delivery inspection (PDI), including all systems tests.
+Provide orientation of the recreation vehicle, its systems, components and operation.
+Request that you read all warranty information and explain any provision not clearly understood.
 Ensure you receive the Warranty Packet.
 Your dealer can assist you in completing the OEM warranty cards or registrations, and locate any required component model or serial numbers.
 Complete and return the "Warranty Registration and Customer Delivery Form" to Jayco within 10 days of delivery to activate the applicable warranty coverage.
-The Limited Warranty is activated only after Jayco receives a signed and dated "Warranty

-Registration and Customer Delivery Form" from your dealer.
+The Lim ited Warranty is activated only after Jayco receives a signed and dated "Warranty Registrat ion and Customer Delivery Form" from your dealer.
+Custome er Relations Jayco has s empowered its dealers to make warranty and repair decisions.